 The EQO for the EV 'Fishing and Aquaculture' is aimed at ensuring that seafood is safe for human consumption.
 To ensure the EQO is met, thermotolerant coliforms (TTC) and algal biotoxins are monitored.
-The social health EQO of 'Seafood Safe for Human Consumption' must be met at the boundary of the Shellfish Harvesting Exclusion Zone (SHEZ, or S2 area), represented by a concentric ring 500 m from the diffuser (Figure 12).
+The social health EQO of 'Seafood Safe for Human Consumption' must be met at the boundary of the Shellfish Harvesting Exclusion Zone (SHEZ, or S2 area), represented by a concentric ring 500 m from the diffuser (Figure 4.1).
 Shellfish compliance monitoring sites (C17-C32) are positioned at the boundary of the SHEZ, but only the five compliance sites directly down-current of the outlet are sampled during each monitoring period (January, February and March).

-1. Compliance sites C21-C25 were sampled on 20 January, C27-C31 were sampled on 16 February and compliance sites C29-C32 and C17 were sampled on 16 March 2022, as a result of prevailing currents at the time of sampling.
+Notes: 1.
+Water quality monitoring occurred at compliance sites C27-C31 on 10 January, C27-C31 on 8 February and at C17, C28-C32 on 16 March 2023, as a result of prevailing currents at the time of sampling.

-Figure 12 Aquatic life for human consumption compliance (C17-C32) and reference (WQR1-WQR5b) monitoring sites
+Figure 4.1 Aquatic life for human consumption compliance (C17-C32) and reference (WQR1-WQR5b) monitoring sites